Skip to content

 ReasonReason for drop or violation

-These fields are valuable because they close the gap between “the rule looks correct” and “the traffic really flows like this”.
+These fields are valuable because they bridge the gap between “rule looks correct” and “traffic actually flows this way.”

-With Show additional properties or the detail view, additional information may be visible depending on the version, such as Connection ID, Web filter ID, Application ID, Web category ID, Gateway ID, Username or other policy IDs.
-These details help when a packet is processed not only by a Firewall Rule but also by Web, Application Control, IPS or other modules.
+Through Show additional properties or the detail view, you can see additional information depending on the version, such as Connection ID, Web filter ID, Application ID, Web category ID, Gateway ID, Username, or other policy IDs.
+These details help when a packet is processed not only by a firewall rule but also by web, application control, IPS, or other modules.

 StatusMeaning